Pumpkin No Knead Bread

-This super pillowy Pumpkin No Knead Bread is so simple to make: Just mix, wait, shape and bake.
+This super pillowy Pumpkin No Knead Bread is so simple to make: Just mix, wait, shape, and bake.
 Add pumpkin and a few seeds and you’ll be a star baker in no time!

 Yellow leaves, chilly mornings, and cozy sweaters.
 Fall is arriving at Noshing with the Nolands and today we’re talking about freshly baked bread; pumpkin style!
 Pumpkin has always been synonymous with fall and we have so many great pumpkin recipes on the blog.
+Also, try our Homemade Whole Wheat Bread for another amazing loaf.
+Or our raved about Pumpkin Cookies.

 Right now, it’s time to cozy up with a bowl of Spaghetti Meatball Soup and dip away with a buttery slice of still-warm Pumpkin No Knead Bread.

 Hi everyone!
 My name is Bernice and I love gluten.
-My blog Dish ‘n’ the Kitchen, contains treasured family recipes, many of my creations, and records my successes (and failures) as a baker.
+My blog Dish ‘n’ the Kitchen, contains treasured family recipes, and many of my creations, and records my successes (and failures) as a baker.

 The very first time I saw the New York Times famous No Knead Bread recipe, I knew I had to try it.
 From then on, I was hooked on bread baking, including my most recent sourdough baking experiments.